duckietown/hatchery/readme.md

 ## hatchery

 Plugin for Duckietown development.
-How to install and build:
+How to run (must have Java installed):

 `./gradlew runIde`

-This will launch a new version of the IDE
+This will launch a new version of PyCharm CE with the plugin installed.